annieetang/annieetang/README.md

 My name is Annie, and I'm a student at Dartmouth College, class of 2025.
 Thanks for checking out my GitHub.
 This profile will contain some personal projects I've been working on.
 I've also worked on a ton of other projects that aren't included here yet.
 If you're interested to see their details, reach out and let me know!

-Languages: Python, Java, C, Bash, SQL, C++
+Languages: Python, C, Java, Bash, SQL

 Contact: annie.tang.25@dartmouth.edu